MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Related Works

 UWB technology can be leveraged by mobile robotics in several orthogonal ways.
 This work uses UWB for infrastructure-free inter-agent relative measurements -- thus, works involving GPS position, static UWB anchors, UWB radar, or measurements done by direct waveform analysis are out of scope of this letter \cite{goudar_continuous-time_2023,mohanty2022precise,wen2020multi} (see survey paper \cite{DBLP:conf/meco/YuLQHW21} or our previous work \cite{DBLP:conf/iros/FishbergH22} for a broader review of UWB in robotics).
 Table \ref{tab:related-works} highlights the unique capability gap this work fills with respect to the recent related literature.
 While all works in Table \ref{tab:related-works} use UWB for inter-agent ranging, it is challenging to compare numerical results given the vastly different operating assumptions and priorities -- specifically access to additional sensors (e.g., cameras, LiDAR, etc.), the size of agents with respect to their environment (see Section \ref{sec:trilateration-geometry}), and overall communication model (e.g., unlimited vs constrained communication) all significantly change performance and scalability.
 To contextualize this work, we discuss \cite{zhang_range-aided_2023} and \cite{DBLP:journals/corr/abs-2103-04131} since they are the most complete and comprehensive 2D and 3D UWB systems respectively, \cite{xun_crepes_2023} since it has a unique compact hardware solution, and \cite{xianjia_cooperative_2021} since it is the most directly comparable to this work.

 Zhang et al.~\cite{zhang_range-aided_2023} presents a centralized 2D range-aided cooperative localization and consistent reconstruction system, merging a tightly coupled visual odometry and multi-tag ranging front-end with a pose graph optimization (PGO) back-end.
 This work differs from ours by being 2D and relying on \textit{continuous} transmission of point cloud, odometry, and keyframe information.
 Omni-swarm \cite{DBLP:journals/corr/abs-2103-04131} is a decentralized 3D swarm estimation system.
-This work differs from ours by relying primarily on visual tracks of neighboring agents from each agent's omnidirectional camera -- omitting UWB measurements only degrades estimation by approximately \meas{0.01m}.
+This work differs from ours by relying primarily on visual tracks of neighboring agents from each agent's omnidirectional camera -- omitting UWB measurements only degrades their estimation by approximately \meas{0.01m}.
 Additionally, each agent has only a single UWB tag and requires \textit{continuously} sharing measurements between all pairs of agents, scaling poorly with larger swarms.
 CREPES \cite{xun_crepes_2023} presents a custom compact hardware module, which tightly couples an IMU, UWB, IR LEDs, and IR fish-eye camera.
 The measurements are fused into 6-DoF relative pose via a centralized error-state Kalman filter (ESKF) and PGO, while also having the ability to provide an \textit{instantaneous} estimate from a single frame of sensor measurements.
 This work differs from ours by relying heavily on visual tracks over UWB (similar to \cite{DBLP:journals/corr/abs-2103-04131}).
 Additionally, the system relies on \textit{continuously} transmitted measurements.
-Thus the state of the art approaches in \cite{zhang_range-aided_2023,DBLP:journals/corr/abs-2103-04131,xun_crepes_2023} achieve APE and AHE on the order of 0.10 m and $1^\circ$, respectively, but they require additional sensors (e.g., LiDAR, fish-eye cameras, etc.) that must \textit{continuously} transmit measurements, making them scale poorly to scenarios with larger swarm sizes or reduced communication throughput.
+Thus the state of the art approaches in \cite{zhang_range-aided_2023,DBLP:journals/corr/abs-2103-04131,xun_crepes_2023} achieve APE and AHE on the order of 0.10m and $1^\circ$ respectively, but require additional sensors that must \textit{continuously} transmit measurements, making them scale poorly to scenarios with larger swarm sizes or reduced communication throughput.
+Furthermore, these required additional sensors (e.g., LiDAR, specialized cameras, etc.) can cost thousands of dollars per agent, whereas UWB sensors (even multiple per robot) can cost $<$\$100 per agent.